shardeum/ldrpc-docker/README.md

 - `DISTRIBUTOR_PUBKEY`: Public key of the distributor - should be provided by a shardeum representative
 - `COLLECTOR_PUBKEY`: Your collector public key - should be generated using the following instructions
 - `COLLECTOR_SECRETKEY`: Your collector secret key - should be generated using the following instructions
+- `COLLECTOR_MODE`: Mode of the collector - should be `MQ`
+- `RMQ_HOST`: Host of the RabbitMQ server - should be provided by a shardeum representative
+- `RMQ_PORT`: Port of the RabbitMQ server - should be provided by a shardeum representative
+- `RMQ_PROTOCOL`: Protocol of the RabbitMQ server - should be provided by a shardeum representative
+- `RMQ_USER`: User of the RabbitMQ server - should be provided by a shardeum representative
+- `RMQ_PASS`: Password of the RabbitMQ server - should be provided by a shardeum representative
+- `RMQ_CYCLES_QUEUE_NAME`: Name of the cycles queue - should be provided by a shardeum representative
+- `RMQ_RECEIPTS_QUEUE_NAME`: Name of the receipts queue - should be provided by a shardeum representative
+- `RMQ_ORIGINAL_TXS_QUEUE_NAME`: Name of the original transactions queue - should be provided by a shardeum representative

 ### Volumes